twitwi/remarkable-tools/README.md

 - and made compatible with version 1.6 of the tablet here https://github.com/reHackable/maxio/issues/27

-The pdf export script is inspired by https://github.com/jmptable/rm-dl-annotated and uses https://github.com/juruen/rmapi (which needs to be installed and might even deprecate the current pdf export).
+The pdf export script is inspired by https://github.com/jmptable/rm-dl-annotated and, for the cloud access, uses https://github.com/juruen/rmapi (which needs to be installed and might even deprecate the current pdf export).

 [setup SSH keys]: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2